ispeters/async_scope/asyncscope.md

           // spawn the print sender on sch
           //
-          // NOTE: if this throws, let_with_async_scope will capture the exception
+          // NOTE: if spawn throws, let_with_async_scope will capture the exception
           //       and propagate it through its set_error completion ex::spawn(ex::on(sch, std::move(print_sender)), scope);